DamonDeng/SampleStrands/GenDev.md

 - **CSS Modules**: Apply classes directly to elements, avoid descendant selectors for better scoping
 - **Resizable Components**: Use global event listeners with proper cleanup for smooth drag interactions
 - **State Management**: Separate UI state (like sidebar width) from business logic for better maintainability
+- **Streaming UI**: Implement real-time streaming for responsive AI interactions instead of waiting for complete responses
+- **Progressive Enhancement**: Use streaming when available, graceful fallback to non-streaming when needed
+- **Visual Feedback**: Distinguish between loading (waiting) vs streaming (responding) states for better UX

 ### 4. Common Pitfalls Avoided
 - ❌ Using NODE_ENV for packaged app detection